-A basic example showing how to use Runhouse to Pythonically run a TensorFlow distributed training script on a cluster of GPUs.
+A basic example showing how to use Kubetorch to Pythonically run a TensorFlow distributed training script on multiple GPUs.
 We use the TF_CONFIG environment variable to set up the distributed training environment, and create a separate worker (env) for each rank.
 We then call the replicas concurrently to trigger coordinated multi-node training.
 We're using two single-GPU instances (and therefore two ranks) with the MultiWorkerMirroredStrategy, but this same strategy could be used for other TensorFlow distributed strategies.

 Despite it being common to use a launcher script to start distributed training, this approach is more flexible and allows for more complex orchestration, such as running multiple training jobs concurrently, handling exceptions, running distributed training alongside other tasks on the same cluster.
 It's also significantly easier to debug and monitor, as you can see the output of each rank in real-time and get stack traces if a worker fails.

-import asyncio import json import os import runhouse as rh import tensorflow as tf
+import json import os import kubetorch as kt import tensorflow as tf

 This is the function that will be run on each worker.
 It initializes the distributed training environment, creates a simple model and optimizer, and runs a training loop.